-TFC Title Loans is a title loan lender with offices in California, Arizona, and New Mexico.
-It was founded in 1994 and has an A+ rating with the BBB.
+TFC Title Loans is a title loan lender with offices in California, Arizona, and New Mexico and it was founded in 1994.
 This article provides an in-depth review of the pros and cons of getting a pink slip loan with TFC Title Loans.

 What is a title loan?